damiancipolat/handle_money_in_js/README.md

 ### Surprised?
 <img src="https://github.com/damiancipolat/handle_money_in_js/blob/master/doc/yes.gif?raw=true" align="center" width="300px"/>

-These two languages are reliable to work with numbers, surely yes! so jS too.
+These two languages are reliable to work with numbers, surely yes! so javascript too.
 They all use the IEEE 754 standard.

 ## How to handle money?
 Use decimals and floating point is the best way?
 I think it is the **most natural** way when we think about it, but